unmannedlab/Colosseum/docs/build_macos.md

 # Build Colosseum on macOS

+**THIS IS NOT CURRENTLY SUPPORTED WITH COLOSSEUM AND MAY NOT WORK.**

 Only macOS **Catalina (10.15)** has currently been tested.
 Theoretically, Colosseum should work on higher macOS versions and Apple Silicon hardware, but this path is not offically supported.